This post contains an affiliate link to the book we are discussing.

 Thanks for reading along this week!
 What did you think of this chapter?
 Leave comments here on the blog post, or share about it on social media (#ClassicalMamasRead).
 I'll be sharing too, so follow me on facebook, twitter, or google+ and we can chat about it there as well!
 Don't forget, if you want to share your thoughts about Home Education on your own blog, link it up below so we can all come and visit!

-Next week we will look at the subjects of Gymnastic and Music in The Liberal Arts Tradition.
+Next week we will look at the Liberal Arts in The Liberal Arts Tradition.
 If you haven't gotten your own copy yet, make sure you grab a copy so you can join in on our discussions soon!

 Classical Mamas Read Link-Up